input-output-hk/cardano-sl/networking/notes/shelley/CommunicationPatterns.md

     by independent users.
 With pub/sub there will only be one `Peers` (`Subscribers`) value and one modifier: the subscription listener.

+Comment: Duncan

+> So if we want to have non-kademlia based links, e.g. I have a number of nodes that I want to talk to each other directly, how will I do it?
+I think the answer is easy actually: we tell nodes by static configuration to also subscribe to these other nodes.
+So then yes, on the side responding to subscribers there is still only one set of subscribers.
+It's just on the side deciding who to subscribe to that we can add in extra nodes we want to subscribe to.
+>
+> So I think this is fine, but we should mention this, that we will need private peering arrangements, but this can work by subscribing to additional peers, and there's no need to make bucket distinctions when looking at the set of subscribers.

   - Rate limiting, precedence, max ahead will probably still be useful, both for publishing and for requesting.

   - Enqueue and dequeue policies aren't useful as is, because there is no `NodeType`.

+Comment: Duncan

+> Hmm, doesn't it just mean there's only one policy rather than lots?
+And actually we'll have to think about that carefully, whether we will still need some distinctions.
+For example a relay on the edge of the core DIF, will it not need to treat the code node it knows about differently from other nodes?

   - Failure policy isn't relevant for for pub/sub.
 If the peer fails then the subscription is gone and won't return unless the subscriber tries again.